Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 and upon which novel functionality can be implemented in the future, foregoing the need to engineer a whole new language from scratch to support said functionality.

-Other languages run into roadblocks when attemping to continually integrate new functionality as they attempt to stay relavent, leading to their eventual replacement.
+Other languages run into roadblocks when attemping to continually integrate new functionality as they attempt to stay relevant, leading to their eventual replacement.
 Kaeon FUSION,
 by design,